gradle/gradle/subprojects/docs/src/docs/release/notes.md

      | Detected by:        macOS java_home
 ```

-This can help to debug which toolchains are available to the build, how they are detected and what kind of metadata Gradle knows about those toolchains.
+This can help to debug which toolchains are available to the build and if the expected toolchain got detected or [requires manual setup](userguide/toolchains.html#sec:custom_loc).
 See the [toolchain documentation](userguide/toolchains.html) for more in-depth information on toolchain detection and usage.

 ### Implicit imports